cau-dream-team/cau-dream-team-notes/Writerside/topics/korean-popular-culture/korean-popular-culture-03.md

-# 03. Korean Popular Culture
+# 03. Korean Cinema 2

-Hello, World!
+## Auteurist Tendency in the 1970s